VioletteChiara/AnimalTA/README.md

 *Chiara, V., & Kim, S.-Y. (2023).
 AnimalTA: A highly flexible and easy- to- use program for tracking and analysing animal movement in different environments.
 Methods in Ecology and Evolution, 00, 1–9.* https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14115

+# Request a language
+If the language you want to translate is not present in AnimalTA yet, submit an issue so that we can provide you with the mandatory material.